CIPP/US

 d.
 The California Age-Appropriate Design Code Act (AB-2273)

-7. Additional State Comprehensive Privacy Laws
+7. The Structure of State Comprehensive Privacy Laws

 incomplete